kin027/aerogap/README.md

 Obviously there are some limitations that come out of analyzing only two datasets:

-- You should probably be cautious with using solely this analysis to determine whether an airline to start new routes because the number of passengers traveling between two airports is just one piece of the network planning puzzle
+- You should probably be cautious with using solely this analysis to determine whether an airline should start new routes because the passenger count is just one piece of the network planning puzzle
   - Also must consider fares, _premium_ demand, seasonality, operational constraints, aircraft availability, etc.